tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 disabled as MDFF potentials by default, and must be explicitly enabled for simulation using the controls under the "Show map settings dialogue" button.)**

-The Clipper plugin uses a very simple heuristic to decide if a given set of amplitudes and phases should be treated as a standard map or a difference map.
+The Clipper plugin uses some very simple heuristics to decide on the treatment of a given set of amplitudes and phases.
 In brief, if the name of the amplitude column is "F" or "FWT" or contains a 2, the resulting map will be treated as standard map (that is, displayed with a single positive contour and used as a MDFF potential).
+Any map  for which the amplitude column name is "FC" or contains "CALC" (case-insensitive) will be treated as an Fcalc map and hidden by default.
 Any column name not matching the above criteria will result in a difference map (equal positive and negative displayed contours, not used for MDFF).

 Live crystallographic maps **(EXPERIMENTAL)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^